abdelrahman0101/ren2title/README.md

 Modifications include:
 * Using the subject field when title is not available.
 * Removing any special characters from filename, so the resulting filenames are valid for Linux/Unix and Windows.
-* Recursively renaming file in subdirectories.
+* Recursively renaming files in subdirectories.